cedrictailly/elevated/README.md

 # elevated

-Check if script is executed in an elevated mode : with sudo on Linux and from an administrator account on Windows.
+Check if script is executed in an elevated mode :
+ - Using SUDO on Linux.
+ - From an administrator account on Windows.

+No support for other platforms like MacOS with this version but I'm opened to pull requests.

 ## Installation
 ### NPM